 A pregnancy resource center may be your first stop upon discovering that you are facing an unplanned pregnancy.
 A trained clinician will be able to offer you a free pregnancy test.
 A counselor there will listen to your specific needs and will be able to connect you to resources that are available in your area according to your unique situation.

-In addition to offering medical attention that is free and/or budgeted in a way that suits your income level, Planned Parenthood offers specially trained staff that can refer you to adoption agencies or other resources in your area.
-The staff there promise to discuss all options available with a neutral disposition for one choice or the other.
+In addition to offering medical attention that is free and/or budgeted in a way that suits your income level, there are health care providers that can offer specially trained staff that can refer you to adoption agencies or other resources in your area.
+The staff at a place like this may discuss all the options available with a neutral disposition for one choice or the other.
 They respect that your choice is very personal for your individual circumstance.

 Women, Infants, and Children is a federal program that provides support such as supplemental foods, health care referrals, and nutrition education for low-income pregnant, breastfeeding, and non-breastfeeding postpartum women, and to infants and children up to age five who are found to be at nutritional risk.